soc/soc.me/_languages/unified-condition-expressions.md

 #### Motivation

-The intention is to cut the different syntax options down to a single one that is still easily recognizable by users, not to minimize keywords (i. e. `a == b ? c : d`) or turn conditions into methods (like Smalltalk).
+- Cut the different syntax options down to a single one that is still easily recognizable by users.
+- Make this design scale seamlessly from simple cases to complicated ones.

+<br>Minimizing the number of keywords or turning condition syntax into method calls (like Smalltalk) are non-goals.

 #### Considerations

 - The condition can be split between a common _discriminator_ and individual cases.<br>
   This requires doing away with mandatory parentheses around conditions.
-- The keyword `if` is chosen over other options like `match`, `when`, `switch` or `case` as it is the keyword most developers are familiar with.
+- `if` has been chosen in code examples as the primary keyword, other reasonable keyword choices are `match`, `when`, `switch` or `case`.

 #### Examples